What You’ll Learn 🖥️

 Graphical widgets: additional graphical type widgets like images, text, or lines that are used for display design purposes.

 All display widgets can be combined and grouped into a display screen.
-We can build several screens for a specific part of the measurement.
-Pre-defined display screens are available and can be altered.
-The image below shows a typical display with a set of standard display widgets.
+Multiple screens can be created for specific parts of the measurement process.
+Predefined display screens are available and can be customized as needed.

 Adding a display widget to the visual display